yasutakatou/goTrust/README.md

 **Manipulate scores via API**.
 You can decide whether to add or subtract the score by **specifying + or - before the number**.

+- name: scoreCtl
+- data: **Minus or plus and comma.
+IP of the target client.**
+- password: API Password

 ```
 >curl -k -H "Content-type: application/json" -X POST https://172.29.192.1:50006/api -d "{\"name\":\"scoreCtl\",\"data\":\"+100,172.29.192.1\",\"password\":\"goTrust\"}"
 {"status":"Success","message":"calc +100,172.29.192.1"}
 ```

+This is for a score of 172.29.192.1 plus 100

 ```
  -- Scores --